canjs/canjs/guides/more-on-components.md

 tag.
 The value of that attribute maps to a property on the can.Component's scope.

-Open up *restaurant_list.js*, and modify the scope as follows:
+Open up `restaurant_list`, and modify the scope as follows:

 ```
 scope: {